DrDaveTurner/HPC-User/episodes/multi-threaded.md

 ### The multi-threaded dot product code

+:::::::::::::::: group-tab

+### Python

-Let's go through the multi-threaded version of the dot product code dot_product_threaded.py below to illustrate the changes that had to be made to the code to parallelize it.
+Let's go through the multi-threaded version of the dot product code below to illustrate the changes that had to be made to the code to parallelize it.
-We should first note that we need to install the **pymp** package into our virtual environment by doing **pip install pymp-pypi**.
+The **pymp** package needs to be installed into our virtual environment by doing **pip install pymp-pypi**.
 Once that is installed, the **import pymp** line will bring those functions into the code.